Naateeee/AOTool/README.md

-AOTool is a web-based application that shall be used by Cignal TV's Customer Experience Group
+AOTool is a web-based application that shall be used by Cignal TV's CEG Activations